25 April 2019

 As both a workplace and a living environment, the factory is a social meeting place: friendships are formed here, couples get together, and there are lots of family connections.
 At our French production site, we met two mother-daughter duos, Sophie & Sandrine, and Évelyne & Lucie.
 Their duties and experience may differ, but they all share the same wish to work together.

-Since you started at LACROIX Electronics, what major changes have you seen?
+Since you started at the Electronics activity of LACROIX, what major changes have you seen?

 It’s incredible how the company has developed since I arrived.
 I can still remember the little family organisation, where there were barely a hundred of us.
 Today the company has an international reach, with a design office and production sites in France, Germany, Poland and Tunisia, and there are thousands of us!
 Modernisation of the production tools has really facilitated our work, in terms of both production and comfort.